 This semester will provide the student with the option of applying the theoretical and methodological knowledge gained during the 1st and 2nd semesters into practice in real life situations in Denmark or abroad.
 This could take form as an internship within for example a private consultancy firm, a public authority or a private NGO.
 The choice of internship is made on the basis of your interests.
 During the internship, you participate in the activities of an organisation and collect information for the project report.
 The project report is expected to have both a theoretical and empirical part relating to the actual experience of the internship.

 An alternative option is to enrol at another (Danish or foreign) university in order to undertake a semester's study there.
 Finally there is an option for adding the 3rd and the 4th semester into a 'prolonged project', if for instance the research question demands more time and energy for collecting data or conducting field studies.

 semester 4: Master's Thesis

 In the final semester the main focus is on the writing of the Master's Thesis.
 The students work individually or in small groups, under the guidance of supervisory staff.
 The Master's Thesis, being the highest level of work undertaken, should aim at synthesising theories and methods in order to perform a potential solution for real life environmental planning and management problems.
-On the master thesis it can also be beneficial to have a strong like to business and outside organisations.
+On the master thesis it can also be beneficial to have a strong link to business and outside organisations.

-Sustainable Citites has three sister programmes, which are also hosted by the Department of Development and Planning at Aalborg University in Aalborg:
+Sustainable Citites has three sister programmes, which are also hosted by the Department of Planning at Aalborg University in Aalborg:

 - Environmental Management and Sustainability Science